s3ql/s3ql/developer-notes/block_cache.md

 be added to the deque when they become clean after upload.

 Risk: Adds a new data structure to keep in sync.

-### Replace the acquire/release barrier pattern with a dedicated primitive

-Current state: Both _get_entry() and _deref_obj() do acquire(obj_id); release(obj_id) purely to wait for an in-flight upload.
-This is semantically a "wait for event" but expressed as lock gymnastics.

-Idea: Introduce a per-object upload completion event (e.g., a dict of obj_id → trio.Event).
-The upload worker sets the event on completion.
-Waiters await the event.
-Clearer intent, no lock acquire/release noise.
-The existing `in_transit` flag on `CacheEntry` could be replaced by such an event, with `None` meaning "not in transit" and a
-`trio.Event` instance meaning "in transit; set when upload completes".

-Impact: Makes the code self-documenting.
-The barrier pattern is currently a "you have to read the comment to understand it" idiom.